cheapjack/DigitalMigrations/README.md

 Thinking of data as a practice means you can make all kinds of intersting things and generate material for your work, not just present of manipulate images and data.

-### Further Tools

-Want to find out more about learning Processing maybe check out Dan Shiffman (Processing inventor) [Highly Enthusiastic video](http://hello.p5js.org/).
-If you want to jump in you can browse the work of a huge community of artists and creatives on the [Open Processing](https://www.openprocessing.org/) site which gets you coding straight away in the browser without downloading anything.

 ### Databending Images into Sound and back
 Make images, sound, play with the sound and turn back to images.